ucdavis-bioinformatics-training/2025-March-Spatial-Transcriptomics/data_reduction/Expression_Matrix.md

 ## Launch cellranger

-1. Log into tadpole with the username/password
+1. Log into tadpole with your username/password, and navigate to your project directory.

     ```bash
     cd /share/workshop/scRNA_workshop/$USER/scrnaseq_example